Patrick Mooney (Irish politician)

 Patrick Mooney (12 November 1903 – 30 October 1989) was an Irish Fianna Fáil politician.
 He was elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) for the Monaghan constituency at the 1954 general election.
 He was re-elected at the 1957, 1961 and 1965 general elections but lost his seat at the 1969 general election.

+He stood as an Independent politician candidate for Monaghan at the 1973 general election.
+He was the Aontacht Éireann candidate in the 1973 Monaghan by-election.